Check and Double Check: Response

 The film was profitable for RKO, earning a profit of $260,000.
 However, Amos 'n' Andy had no future with the studio, and were branded a freak attraction good for one film only.
 RKO had examined ticket-sale patterns, and determined that audiences had only been curious about seeing their two radio favorites.
 Once seen, their novelty and appeal were gone.

 Variety called it "the best picture for children ever put on the screen".
 Mordaunt Hall, film critic for The New York Times, gave the film a lackluster review, praising the efforts of Gosden and Correll, while not being as kind to the rest of the cast.
 Gosden and Correll were themselves ashamed of the film, with Gosden calling it "just about the worst movie ever," but it didn't hurt their continued popularity on radio.

 RKO did release two short subjects related to the Amos 'n' Andy franchise.
 These were animated cartoons produced by The Van Beuren Corporation in 1934: The Rasslin' Match and The Lion Tamer.
 Freeman Gosden and Charles Correll recorded their own dialect voices for the soundtracks.
 However, the projected series ended after only the two films.
 Gosden and Correll made one more motion-picture appearance (as guest stars in The Big Broadcast of 1936), but there were no further attempts at live-action portrayals of Amos 'n' Andy until the Amos 'n' Andy television show (1951–1953), although the radio show continued to be a top-rated program throughout the 1930s and 1940s.

 Revivals

 In 1955 the RKO film library was sold to C&C Television Corporation, which syndicated 16mm film prints to local television stations.
 Included in the package was Check and Double Check, which was telecast through the rest of the decade and into the 1960s while Amos 'n' Andy still had a following on television.
 After the TV show was withdrawn due to civil-rights considerations, most local stations owning the RKO library opted to withdraw Check and Double Check as well.

 In 1958, the film entered the public domain in the United States because the claimants did not renew its copyright registration in the 28th year after publication.
 Because of the film's copyright-free status, film merchants copied C&C Television prints of Check and Double Check for the home-movie market, and later for home video.
-Because Check and Double Check is no longer exhibited in public, fans of Gosden and Correll can only see the film in private showings.